Recruitment for planned maintenance events

 Our building trade contractors

-Ask your union hall about opportunities to work on Syncrude’s 2023 Project Wicehtowin with the following building trades contractors.
+Ask your union hall about opportunities to work on Syncrude’s 2024 Project Manachihta with the following building trades contractors.